Comprehensive Behavioral Intervention for Tics (CBIT)

 An evaluation is required to determine if your child is a candidate for this program.
 Weekly sessions are approximately 45 to 60 minutes in length.
 Our program is highly dependent on the dedication and involvement of each child and his or her family in adhering to practice sessions, separate from the scheduled clinic time.

-How effective is CBIT for someone with Tourette syndrome?
+How effective is CBIT for children with Tourette syndrome?